camba1/gotemp/README.md

 ![Diagram showing goTemp components](diagramsforDocs/goTemp_Diagram_V2.png)

+In a nutshell. the application functionality is as follows:

+- Each service perform the basic CRUD operations to their underlying databases
+- All services authenticate via the user service
+- All CUD operations are forwarded to the NATS broker which in turn forwards the message to the auditing service.
+This service saves the data into TimescaleDB

 #### Repo organization

 The project is organized in a way that each folder represents either a service, a database or a shared library package.